Large-Scale Optical Neural Networks based on Photoelectric Multiplication

 For context, the $\sim$1 pJ/MAC figure \cite{Keckler2011, Chen2014, Jouppi2017} for state-of-the-art ASICs is shown in Fig.~\ref{fig:f3}(c).
 Energy consumption in non-reversible logic gates is bounded by the Landauer (thermodynamic) limit $E_{\rm op} = kT\log(2) \approx 3\,{\rm zJ}$ \cite{Landauer1961}.
 While multiply-and-accumulate is technically a reversible operation, all realistic computers implement it using non-reversible binary gates, so Landauer's principle applies.
-A 32-bit multiplication \cite{Nagamatsu1989, Yao1993} requires approximately $10^3$ binary gates (see Supp.~Sec.~\ref{sec:s3}) and each bit operation consumes at least $kT\log(2)$, giving a limit $E_{\rm mac} \geq 3\,{\rm aJ}$ (dotted line in Fig.~\ref{fig:f3}(c)).
+A 32-bit multiplication \cite{Nagamatsu1989, Yao1993} requires approximately $10^3$ binary gates (see Supp.~Sec.~\ref{sec:s4}) and each bit operation consumes at least $kT\log(2)$, giving a limit $E_{\rm mac} \geq 3\,{\rm aJ}$ (dotted line in Fig.~\ref{fig:f3}(c)).
 This is already higher than the SQL for the larger networks with $N \geq 100$.
-The optical neural network can achieve sub-Landauer performance because the matrix product is performed through optical interference, which is reversible and not subject to the bound.
+The optical neural network can achieve sub-Landauer performance because \rmh{(1) it operates in analog, avoiding the overhead of many bit operations per multiplication, and (2)} the matrix product is performed through optical interference, which is reversible and not subject to the bound. \rmh{To understand the second point, recall that homodyne detection computes the dot product via the polarization identity: $\vec{u}\cdot \vec{v} = \tfrac{1}{4}(\lVert \vec{u}+\vec{v}\rVert^2 - \lVert \vec{u}-\vec{v}\rVert^2)$.
+Optical interference, the reversible element that breaks Landauer's assumption, is needed to convert the signals representing $\vec{u}$ and $\vec{v}$ to $\vec{u} \pm \vec{v}$ before squaring on the detectors and subtracting.}

-A final consideration is the energy required to generate the weights.
+A final consideration is the \rmh{electrical} energy required to generate the weights.
 There is one weight pulse per MAC, so at the minimum this will be 1 fJ/MAC for the modulator, and may rise above 1 pJ/MAC once the driver electronics and memory access are included.
 However, once the optical signal is generated, it can be fanned out to many neural networks in parallel, reducing this cost by a factor of $B$, the batch size.
 Large batch sizes should enable this contribution to $E_{\rm mac}$ to reach the few-femtojoule regime, and potentially much lower.